 ENI has launched a continuing Proof of Concepts activity.
 A PoC review team was created and tasked with reviewing incoming proposals.
 The PoC review activity is supported by Vodafone, TIM, China Telecom, PT, Redhat, Samsung and Huawei.
 Each PoC Team proposal shall address at least one goal relevant to ENI, related with an ENI Use Case, an ENI Requirement or the suitability of the ENI System Architecture aspect.
-The output of each PoC project shall contribute to the completion of the version 2 specifications within ISG ENI.
+The output of each PoC project shall contribute to the completion of the version 2 specifications within ISG ENI, with the publication of the revised PoC Framework the proof of reference points between equipment is added.
 To improve the output of the work items the alignment with existing activities is required.
 Each PoC proposal will provide proof of the technical feasibility of ENI within the Industry.
 Proof of Concept (PoC) proposals are called for in line with the approved PoC framework.
 With the publication of the revised PoC Framework the proof of reference points between equipment is added.

 A full list of related specifications in the public domain is accessible via the ENI committee page.

 News, comments and opinions from ETSI’s ENI Industry Specification Group